Quantum machine learning of large datasets using randomized measurements: Introduction

 Quantum machine learning aims to use quantum computers to enhance the power of machine learning~\cite{biamonte2017quantum,schuld2018supervised}.
-One possible route to quantum advantage in machine learning is the use of quantum embedding kernels~\cite{schuld2019quantum,schuld2021effect,lloyd2020quantum}, where quantum computers are used to encode data in ways that are difficult for classical machine learning methods~\cite{liu2020rigorous,huang2021power,huang2021provably}.
-Noisy intermediate scale quantum computers~\cite{preskill2018quantum,bharti2021noisy} are capable of solving tasks difficult for classical computers~\cite{arute2019quantum,wu2021strong} and have shown promise in running proof-of-principle quantum machine learning applications~\cite{bartkiewicz2020experimental,blank2020quantum,guan2020quantum,peters2021machine,wu2021application,havlivcek2019supervised,johri2020nearest,huang2020experimental,hubregtsen2021training,kusumoto2021experimental,dutta2021realization}.
-However, major bottlenecks still limit the use of quantum hardware for machine learning with practical applications.
-Firstly, the cost of computing quantum kernels with conventional measurement methods scales quadratically with the size of the training dataset~\cite{lloyd2020quantum}.
-This quadratic scaling is a severe restriction, as most industrially relevant machine learning tasks rely on large amounts of data.
-Additionally, the data has to be encoded into the quantum computer in an efficient manner and generate a useful quantum kernel.
-Various encodings have been proposed~\cite{perez2020data,schuld2021quantum}, however the number of features can be limited by the number of qubits~\cite{havlivcek2019supervised,wu2021application} and often the quantum kernel is characterized only in a heuristic manner.
+One possible route to quantum advantage in machine learning is the use of quantum embedding kernels~\cite{schuld2019quantum,schuld2021effect,lloyd2020quantum,li2021recent}, where quantum computers are used to encode data in ways that are difficult for classical machine learning methods~\cite{liu2020rigorous,huang2021power,huang2021provably}.
+Noisy intermediate scale quantum computers~\cite{preskill2018quantum,bharti2021noisy} may be capable of solving tasks difficult for classical computers~\cite{arute2019quantum,wu2021strong} and have shown promise in running proof-of-principle quantum machine learning applications~\cite{li2015experimental,bartkiewicz2020experimental,blank2020quantum,guan2020quantum,peters2021machine,wu2021application,havlivcek2019supervised,johri2020nearest,huang2020experimental,hubregtsen2021training,kusumoto2021experimental,dutta2021realization}. \revC{However, currently available quantum computers are at least 6 orders of magnitude orders slower than classical computers.
+Furthermore, running quantum computers is comparatively expensive, necessitating methods to reduce quantum resources above all else.
+Thus, it is important to develop better methods to run and benchmark noisy quantum computers.
+Here, several bottlenecks limit quantum hardware for machine learning in practice.
+First, the quantum cost of measuring quantum kernels with conventional methods scales quadratically with the size of the training dataset~\cite{lloyd2020quantum}.} This quadratic scaling is a severe restriction, as commonly machine learning relies on large amounts of data.
+Second, the data has to be encoded into the quantum computer in an efficient manner and generate a useful quantum kernel.
+Various encodings have been proposed~\cite{perez2020data,schuld2021quantum}, however the number of features is often limited by the number of qubits~\cite{havlivcek2019supervised,wu2021application} or the quantum kernel is characterized only in a heuristic manner.
 Finally, the inherent noise of quantum computers limits the quality of the experimental results.
 Error mitigation has been proposed to reduce the effect noise~\cite{temme2017error}, however in general this requires a large amount of additional quantum computing resources~\cite{endo2021hybrid}.